-Both groups, Justice in Aging and NAELA focus most of their argument against the practice.
-It’s easy to imagine Medicaid’s argument in favor of estate recovery claims—the more money they have in the coffers, the more people they can help by providing long-term care benefits.
+Both groups, Justice in Aging and NAELA, focus most of their argument against Estate Recovery on the terrible consequences of the Estate Recovery rule.
+It’s easy to imagine MassHealth’s argument in favor of estate recovery claims—the more money they have in the coffers, the more people they can help by providing long-term care benefits.
 But this argument fails to account for the big picture issues, and also fails to acknowledge that the amounts recovered under the mandate are negligible after considering the time and effort put into the recovery.
-Again, remember that Medicaid is only available to those with few assets in the first instance.
-This means that Medicaid is seeking recoupment of claims from families of modest means.
-For a family already experiencing poverty, the loss is especially significant and serves only to further destabilize the family’s financial circumstances.
+Again, remember that MassHealth is only available to those with few assets in the first instance, or who have planned and positioned their assets to allow for MassHealth approval.
+This means that MassHealth is seeking to recoup from the estates of families of modest means, or who have spent down their assets to qualify for MassHealth long-term care in the first place.
+For a family in that position, the loss of more money from the estate is especially significant and serves only to further destabilize the family’s financial circumstances.
 As the NAELA brief points out, this destabilization is often far-reaching, affecting low-income neighborhoods on a larger scale.
-Especially significant is the disproportionate impact the practice has on people of color who have suffered at the hands of discriminatory housing policies for generations.
-After understanding the consequences of continuing with estate recovery claims, it is difficult to support the mandate.
+There is a clear disproportionate impact of the practice on people of color who have suffered at the hands of discriminatory housing policies for generations.
+After understanding the consequences of continuing with estate recovery claims, it is difficult to support the Estate Recovery rule.

 Wondering if there’s anything you can do to protect yourself and your family?

-Medicaid planning is extremely complicated, and if done incorrectly or by someone inexperienced can actually render you ineligible for Medicaid.
-Don’t hesitate to have a specialist on your side!
+Medicaid / MassHealth long-term care planning is extremely complicated, and if done incorrectly or by someone inexperienced, can render you ineligible for Medicaid.